jmarceli/rails_base/README.md

     git clone git://github.com/jmarceli/rails_base.git

 4. Rename application to your_app_name by typing

-    rails g rename:rails_base your_app_name
+    rails g rename:app_to your_app_name

 ## Request for comments